Faouzi Benzarti: Early life and education

 Faouzi Benzarti was born on 3 January 1950 in the city of Monastir, central coast of Tunisia, into a sports family.

 He attended primary and secondary education in Monastir, then joined the Higher Institute of Sports of Tunis and graduated from it in 1975.

 He worked as a physical education teacher at many Tunisian institutes from 1975 to 1977, and after obtaining a football coach certificate he decided to devote himself entirely to training.

 Playing career

-Prior to his training, Benzerti developed his career as an attacking midfielder and spent his entire 10-year career in his home team US Monastir since he was 18 years old in 1968 to 1978.
+Prior to his coaching career, Benzerti developed his career as an attacking midfielder and spent his entire 10-year career in his home team US Monastir since he was 18 years old in 1968 to 1978.

 He did not play for the Tunisian team.

 Coaching career

 Beginning & success with Tunisian clubs (1979–1994)

-He began his career at EO Sidi Bouzid before returning to US Monastir, which he coached in 1979-1980, enabling him to return to Ligue I.
+He began his career at Olympique Sidi Bouzid before returning to US Monastir, which he coached in 1979-1980, enabling him to return to Ligue I.

 In his first experience with Étoile du Sahel in the 1986-1987 season, he won the Tunisian league title and then the 1987 Tunisian Super Cup.
 In 1990 he coached and led the Club Africain in the same year to win the league title and reach the final of the 1990 African Cup Winners' Cup.